Alabi-fx/Privacy-chat/README.md

 4. Share your Onion address + Public Key with your friend.

-5. To start chat:
+5. Start chat:

-Enter new peer: input your friend's Onion + Public Key
+Enter new peer: input friend's Onion + Public Key

 Or select from recent peers

-6. Press Ctrl+C anytime to return to the main menu.
+6. Press Ctrl+C anytime to return to main menu ⏪

-7. View chat history or delete it anytime from the menu.
+7. View or delete chat history anytime from the menu 🗑️

 ---

-Important Notes
+Important Notes ⚠️

-Both users must have Tor running.
+Both users must have Tor running 🧅

-Onion addresses: .onion (16 or 56 characters).
+Onion addresses: .onion (16 or 56 characters)

-Never share your private key.
+Never share your private key 🔑

-Ensure Python dependencies are installed using requirements.txt.
+Make sure Python dependencies are installed

+Unique keys per user are mandatory for secure chat